calubrecht/CrimsonSkies/README.md

   - Ubuntu 14.04
   - Rasbian for use with the RaspberryPi
-  - Windows 7, Windows 8, Windows 8.1, Windows 10 (compiles with Visual Studio 2013 & 2015, for your initial
+  - Windows 7, Windows 8, Windows 8.1, Windows 10 (compiles with Visual Studio 2015 Community, for your initial
     compile/run in Visual Studio you may need to follow the instructions in this blog post, they are brief: http://www.blakepell.com/how-to-change-working-directory-in-visual-studio-for-a-cc-app)